 Advanced Eyecare & Vision Gallery recommends good hygiene practices for contact lens wearers

 HILLSBOROUGH, NJ (June 6, 2017)—Looking to escape the summer heat, Americans will flock to local pools, waterparks, or larger bodies of water for a day of relaxing relief or to play water sports.
 However, contact lens wearers sometimes break important sanitation rules and risk infection by wearing their contact lenses around water, which often contains bacteria.
-Advanced Eyecare & Vision Gallery offers contact lens wearers safety tips on how to keep their eyes healthy.
+Advanced Eyecare of Hillsborough offers contact lens wearers safety tips on how to keep their eyes healthy.

 Contact lenses ‘are like sponges’